aegis-icons/aegis-icons/.github/ISSUE_TEMPLATE/update-icon.md

 If you're adding IMAGE as logo resource, it has to be either:

-1. SVG vector from official source (or other vector file format, vectors are most preferable) OR
+1. SVG vector from official source (vectors are most preferable) OR
 2. High quality (at least 1000 x 1000 pixels) image from official source (image size does not include white space around the logo, has to have smooth edges, no artifacts etc).